 As summer transitions into autumn, the queen produces both males and females capable of reproducing.
 Unlike honeybees, bumblebees don't fight to the death when selecting a new queen.
 Newly developed queens leave their birthplace after mating, hibernate during winter, and emerge in spring to start their colonies.

 Many bumblebee species are "vulnerable" or "endangered," according to the International Union for Conservation of Nature (IUCN).
-Some examples of endangered bumblebee species are the variable cuckoo bumblebee and the rusty patched bumblebee.
+Some examples of critically endangered bumblebee species are the variable cuckoo bumblebee and the rusty patched bumblebee.

 Various factors contribute to this decline, primarily environmental changes and human activities.
 As cities expand, destroying forests, bumblebees struggle to find food and nesting sites.
 Additionally, climate change disrupts the delicate balance between bees and plants, limiting and scattering their floral supply1.

 Meanwhile, pesticides also affect bumblebees alongside other bee species; using neonicotinoids in modern farming has caused adverse effects on bumblebee colonies, such as stunted growth and increased death rates.
 Additionally, foreign species like the European honeybee can harbor new diseases that ravage bumblebee hives; they also compete for food.
 (Cuckoo bumblebees are invasive species that invade and steal a bumblebee nest.)